 — The Youth’s Instructor, May 4, 1886

-Dear Lord, You are good and it is not Your will that anyone should perish.
-Forgive me that I do not show more of an interest for deceived souls.
+You are good, my Lord, and it is not Your will that anyone should perish.
+Forgive me that I do not show more of an interest for souls.
 I humbly give You my life to be employed in Your service.
 Teach me to work with patience and give me wisdom to speak words of love and courage to those who are stubborn.
 I plead for Your grace to combine with my efforts.
-Fill me with the Spirit of God that I may have an experience in bringing souls to Christ!
+Fill me with the Spirit of God that I may have the experience of bringing souls to Christ!